 I hope this prospectus will provide you with an insight into our school.
-I hope that you will find our virtual admissions content helpful and we look forward to answering your questions via the school website in the coming weeks.
+I hope that you will find our prospectus helpful and we look forward to meeting with you at our Open Evening in November.

-I wish you all the best of luck in your application for a place in the class of 2022.
+I wish you all the best of luck in your application for a place in the class of 2023.
 Yours faithfully,